ivanvoitovych/tour-of-heroes/README.md

 </Layout>
 ```

-Then we add Messages component to the Layout.
+Then we add the Messages component to the Layout.
 And changing the title's base from Viewi to Tour of Heros:

 `viewi-app\Components\Views\Layouts\Layout.html`